GoogleCloudPlatform/appengine-googleanalytics-java/README.md

 - Register for [Google Analytics](http://www.google.com/analytics/), create
 an application, and get a tracking id.
-- Use that tracking id when you are Instantiating a *GoogleAnalyticsTracking* object.
+- Use that tracking id when you are Instantiating a `GoogleAnalyticsTracking` object.

 ## Running the demo

-Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.
+Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.

 - Modify the *tracking.jsp* to use your own tracking id if you wish to test tracking events to your own account.